-On the basis of a careful consideration of the history, the architecture and other features of this building, the Landmarks Preservation Commission finds that the Brooks Atkinson Theater has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, New York State, and the nation.
+On the basis of a careful consideration of the history, the architecture and other features of this Interior, the Landmarks Preservation Commission finds that the Brooks Atkinson Theater, first floor interior consisting of the auditorium, the stage, the staircases leading from the first floor to the balcony floor; the balcony floor interior consisting of the balcony, the upper part of the auditorium and the ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings and attached decorative elements; has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, New York State and the nation, and the Interior or parts thereof are thirty years old or more, and that the Interior is one which is customarily open and accessible to the public, and to which the public is customarily invited.

-The Commission further finds that, among its important qualities, the Brooks Atkinson Theater survives today as one of the historic theaters that symbolize American theater for both New York and the nation; that, built in 1925-26, it was among the group of theaters constructed for the Chanin Organization during the early decades of this century which helped shaped the character of the Broadway theater district; that the Chanins intended it as a tribute to actor Richard Mansfield; that it was designed for the Chanins by Herbert J. Krapp, the most prolific architect of the Broadway theater district; that as a Chanin theater designed by Herbert Krapp it represents a typical and important aspect of the nation's theatrical history; that its facade is an excellent example of the romantic, eclectic "modern Spanish" style which Herbert Krapp used on his subsequent theaters for the Chanins; that among its outstanding characteristics are its three large Palladian windows with spiral columns, flanking towers, and Spanishtile roof; that for half a century the Brooks Atkinson Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.
+The Commission further finds that, among its important qualities, the interior of the Brooks Atkinson Theater survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation; that, built in 1925-26, the Brooks Atkinson was among the group of theaters constructed for the Chanin Organization during the early decades of this century which helped shaped the character of the Broadway theater district; that the Chanins intended it as a tribute to actor Richard Mansfield; that it was designed for the Chanins by Herbert J. Krapp, the most prolific architect of the Broadway theater district; that as a Chanin theater designed by Herbert Krapp it represents a typical and important aspect of the nation's theatrical history; that its interior, reflecting the supervision of Roman Melzer, continues the "modern Spanish" theme of its exterior; that its design includes unusually handsome plasterwork and murals of high quality; that for half a century the interior of the Brooks Atkinson Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

-Accordingly, pursuant to the provisions of Chapter 21, Section 534 of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the Brooks Atkinson Theater, 256-262 West 47th Street, Borough of Manhattan and designates Tax Map Block 1018, Lot 57, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as an Interior Landmark the Brooks Atkinson Theater, first floor interior consisting of the auditorium, the stage, the staircases leading from the first floor to the balcony floor; the balcony floor interior consisting of the balcony, the upper part of the auditorium and the ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall, and ceiling surfaces, doors, stair railings and attached decorative elements; 256-262 West 47th Street, Manhattan and designates Tax Map Block 1018, Lot 57, Borough of Manhattan, as its Landmark Site.